CYPRUS CRICKET ASSOCIATION

-13.1 The positions in the league group will be based on the number of points won.
+13.1 The positions in each league group will be based on the number of points won.

 13.2 However in the event of equal points, the result of the match between the teams which are level will determine their positions.

-13.3 The winner of each group will play the runner-up of the other group in a semi-final.
-The 3rd, 4th and 5th placed teams in each group will play the corresponding team from the other group in play-offs to determine final positions.
+13.3 The winners of each group will play each other in the final.
+The 2nd placed teams in each group will play each other in a play-off for 3rd place.

 Examples of application of rules for interrupted games [rule 9]